mrlhansen/idrac_exporter/README.md

 **For a detailed description of the configuration, please see the [sample-config.yml](sample-config.yml) file.
 In this file you can also find the corresponding environment variables for the different configuration options.**

 Because the metrics are collected on-demand it can take several minutes to scrape the metrics endpoint, depending on how many metrics groups are selected in the configuration file.
-For this reason you should carefully select the metrics of interest and make sure Prometheus is configured with a sufficiently high scrape timeout value.
+For this reason, you should carefully select the metrics of interest and make sure Prometheus is configured with a sufficiently high scrape timeout value.

 ## List of Metrics
 The exporter can expose the metrics listed in the sections below.
 For all `<name>_health` metrics the value has the following mapping.